 FOUNDER & CHAIRPERSON / FINANCE SUBCOMMITTEE

-Craig Stobo is the founder of Sepsis Research and a himself a sepsis survivor.
+Craig Stobo is the founder of Sepsis Research and is himself a sepsis survivor.
 He and his wife Fiona fell ill with sepsis within a day of each other and it changed his life forever.
 You can read more about his story here.
-Craig is indirect tax consultant, advising businesses and governments globally on all aspects of indirect tax practice and policy.
+Craig is an indirect tax consultant, advising businesses and governments globally on all aspects of indirect tax practice and policy.
 Fiona was Craig’s wife and they were together for nearly ten years.
 He is based in Scotland where he lives with his young son.
-Craig’s vision and passion to stop deaths through sepsis are the driving force behind the establishment of Sepsis Research.
+Craig’s vision and passion to stop deaths through sepsis have been the driving force behind the establishment of Sepsis Research.

 Vice Chair – Pam Heap is Vice Chairperson of the Board of Trustees.
 Pam is a Construction Project Manager, working in the industrial & logistics sector.
 Fiona was a close friend of Pam’s.
 Having met in 1992 while sharing a flat in Glasgow’s west end during University, they remained close friends.
 Pam sits on the Fundraising Sub Committee and deputises for the Chair.